 JV Targeted Operating Model for Hitachi's EPC

-Definition of departmental structure, governance, costs and FTEs for Hitachi's acquired EPC.
+Definition of departmental structure, governance, costs, and FTEs for Hitachi's acquired EPC.
 Establishment of three progressive maturity levels for the staged delivery of the JV's Target Operating Model

 Our Consultant who worked on this project: Cristina

-The initial data source that our resource leveraged was the EY proprietary database called PUMMA: this contained guidance, insights and case studies about the current best practice for energy global companies’ maturity models to target as exemplar and advisable, in order to design processes and to measure their efficiency, and also in order to design the business architecture systems to enable their execution.
-PUMA basically integrated EY’s experience-driven insights in this area, derived from its decades of advisory to power and utilities organisations globally.
+The initial data source that our resource leveraged was the EY proprietary database called PUMMA: this contained guidance, insights, and case studies about the current best practice for energy global companies’ maturity models to target as exemplar and advisable, to design processes and to measure their efficiency, and also in order to design the business architecture systems to enable their execution.
+PUMA basically integrated EY’s experience-driven insights in this area, derived from its decades of advisory [ME21] to power and utilities organisations globally.

-Additionally, our resource had to benchmark per each proposed developmental stage of the joint entity also the forecasted implementation cost for the functioning of the JV at each future maturity stage, and the number of recommended resources to hire for each function and department (considering the FTEs - full time equivalent hours - required to carry out each sub-department's processes, calculating the advisable head-counts from the FTEs).
+Additionally, our resource also had to benchmark per each proposed developmental stage of the joint entity the forecasted implementation cost for the functioning of the JV at each future maturity stage, and the number of recommended resources to hire for each function and department (considering the FTEs - full time equivalent hours - required to carry out each sub-department's processes, calculating the advisable headcounts from the FTEs).
 To do this, Cristina used other EY proprietary knowledge databases from which she could derive costs and FTEs per function for similar companies, considering their stages of development according to their level of revenue and maturity level.

-Our resource Cristina drafted also the slides-deck to use for the workshop of two EY directors with the Hitachi Global's leadership.
+Our resource, Cristina, also drafted the slides-deck to use for the workshop of two EY directors with the Hitachi Global's leadership.

-Valued of the Nuclear Power plant capital project
+Value of the Nuclear Power plant capital project

 Energy from the new Hitachi power plant